JackyDoesCodes/Image-compressor/README.md

-A simple software to batch compress images, made just for practice purposes in PyCharm.
+A simple software to batch compress images.
 I also intend to add video compression at some point.

+Why?
+Just for practice and fun!
+And because running out of storage is annoying...